 Where to buy a refurbished TV

 So, who are these reliable retailers we speak of?
-Amazon, Best Buy, and Walmart all sell reconditioned TVs, stocking everything from HDTVs and 4K TVs to OLED TVs and QLED TVs — and they’re all either factory or certified refurbished.
-There are even some 8K TVs floating around.
+Amazon, Best Buy, and Walmart all sell refurbished TVs, stocking everything from HDTVs and 4K TVs to OLED TVs and QLED TVs — and they’re all either factory or certified reconditioned.
+There are even some refurbished 8K TVs floating around.